eugeneh101/CDC-from-SQL-and-NoSQL-to-Data-Warehouse/README.md

 * can connect with Redshift cluster with psycopg2
 * It's possible to create the table 1 time for Redshift and RDS: yes, used Trigger
     * Can also consider using AwsCustomResource
+* appears that "rds-data" API in boto3 is only for Aurora Serverless V1.
+Connecting to RDS endpoint is the standard approach.
+It appears you could use IAM authentication token

 * Redshift can copy directly from DynamoDB table
 * DynamoDB can use Kinesis stream instead of DynamoDB stream